Engaging Students in Social & Emotional Learning

 through the Arts

-VSA Vermont and the HowardCenter began collaboration in 2014 to bring an integrated arts model to the Baird School, an independent licensed alternative education environment for children ages 6-14.
-Using the Arts Integration model, VSA Vermont teaching-artist Lisa Condino met with Baird School teachers and administrators to integrate visual arts and Universal Design for Learning concepts into their lessons so that art became part of the learning process across subjects like reading, writing, math, social studies, and science.
+Since 2014, VSA Vermont has been pioneering this practice with schools, teachers, and arts professionals throughout Vermont.
+Development of the program began in collaboration with Howard Center’s Baird School, an independent licensed alternative education environment for children ages 6-14.
+Using the arts integration model, VSA Vermont teaching-artist Lisa Condino met with Baird School teachers and administrators to integrate visual arts and Universal Design for Learning concepts into their lessons.
+Art became part of the learning process across subjects like reading, writing, math, social studies, and science.

 “It gives each of those kids something they can be successful at.
 And you can’t help but be impacted by them being successful, seeing what that success looks like, wanting to be part of that success moving forward.
-So that changed how I viewed some of the students.”
+So that changed how I viewed some of the students.” – Baird School Educator

 - Jane’s Trust